XodoDocs/itext-legacy-tmc-techblog/html2pdf/pdfHTML Whitepaper.md

 Similar constructs exist for smaller units of text, for tables, headers, images, videos, hyperlinks, sections, and other common semantic divisions that can be made in a web page's content.

-Browsers will interpret these tags to layout and display the document, using a number of reasonable defaults that will result in a readable document.
+Browsers will interpret these tags to a visual layout and display the document, using a number of reasonable defaults that will result in a readable rendering.
 However, that would result in all web pages basically looking the same structurally.
-Changing the visual properties of an element is relatively easy: for any tag, you can add attributes to set a property to a non-default value.
+Changing the visual properties of an element is relatively easy: for any tag, you can add attributes to set an HTML property to a non-default value.

 ```html
 <p style="background-color:yellow;">Text</p>
 ```

-This looks easy, but becomes problematic for longer documents and especially when editing files, and when you want a certain layout to be consistent over a number of separate HTML documents.
+This looks easy, but becomes problematic for longer documents and especially when editing files, or when you want a certain layout to be consistent over a number of separate HTML documents.

-CSS can solve this problem by allowing pooling of the stylistic properties of HTML tags, so that they're defined in one place and will apply to all attributes of a certain type.
+CSS can solve this problem by allowing pooling of the stylistic properties of HTML tags, so that they're defined in one place and will apply to all elements of a certain type.
 As such, long documents don't need a lot of manual styling if the CSS is well-written.

 An easy example can show the basic use case for CSS.